PointyBytes/Roguelike/README.md

 ## Things to implement
 - A central file that holds all setting variables
 - Better key bindings
   - A file where all keys are listed and can be changed.
+Same as the central variable file?
 - Random damage range
 - Degrading armor